How does meditation cushion height affect your posture?

 Why does meditation cushion height matter for your posture?

 Proper cushion height creates the foundation for healthy spinal alignment during meditation.
-When your hips are elevated correctly, your pelvis tilts slightly forward, allowing your spine to maintain its natural S-curve without strain or effort.
+When your hips are elevated to the correct height, your pelvis tilts slightly forward, allowing your lumbar spine to maintain its natural inward curve without muscular effort or strain.
+This means your back muscles can relax rather than constantly compensate for poor positioning, which is essential for sustaining longer sits with genuine ease.

-This positioning prevents the common problem of posterior pelvic tilt, where your lower back rounds and your shoulders hunch forward.
-When you sit too low, gravity pulls your spine into this unhealthy C-shaped curve, compressing your breathing and creating tension throughout your back and neck.
+Correct elevation prevents the common problem of posterior pelvic tilt, where your lower back rounds outward and your shoulders roll forward under the pull of gravity.
+Sitting on a cushion that is too low for your body effectively locks your pelvis into this C-shaped curve, compressing your diaphragm, restricting your breathing capacity, and generating progressive tension through your lumbar spine, mid-back, and neck throughout your session.

 What happens when your meditation cushion is too high or too low?